maymira/first-landing-page/README.md

 Flexbox, padding, and margin were added to the CSS to properly position the navbar.
 Margin and padding were then added to the rest of the content in the body element.

+The website is still not finished as I have only started implementing the things I've learned.